Black-Bee-Drones/nectar-sdk/mirela_sdk/mirela_sdk/image_processing/README.md

 # Image Processing Tools 📷

-Provides a collection of tools for image processing, focusing on color detection, ArUco marker detection, and camera calibration, built as part of the Mirela SDK.
+Provides a collection of tools for image processing, focusing on color detection, ArUco marker detection, camera calibration, and line detection, built as part of the Mirela SDK.
 It leverages OpenCV, ROS 2, and DepthAI for robust and versatile image analysis.

 ## Features ✨

 * **Color Detection:**  Precisely detect and track colors in images using predefined values or interactive trackbars.
 Save and load calibrated color ranges for consistent performance.
 * **ArUco Marker Detection:**  Detect and estimate the pose (translation and rotation) of ArUco markers in images or video streams.
 Publish pose estimates as ROS 2 messages for seamless integration with robotic systems.
 * **Camera Calibration:**  Calibrate your camera using a chessboard pattern to obtain accurate intrinsic and distortion parameters.
 Save and load calibration data for efficient reuse.
+* **Line Detection:** Detect and track lines in images or video streams using various estimation methods.
+Determine line position (center) and orientation (angle).
+Publish line information as ROS 2 messages.
 * **Oak-D Camera Support:**  Integrates with DepthAI for advanced functionalities like stereo depth perception and IMU sensor access.
 * **ROS 2 Integration:**  Several components are designed as ROS 2 nodes for easy integration into robotic applications.
 * **Versatile Image Handling:**  Supports various image sources, including ROS topics, webcams, Oak-D cameras, and image files.